 Chase is known for offering a wide range of credit cards, from its popular Freedom rewards cards to the free balance transfer card, Slate.
 Chase’s Sapphire Preferred and Sapphire Reserve cards also provide two of the most lucrative initial rewards bonuses on the market.
 And it offers co-branded cards in partnership with the likes of British Airways, United Airlines and Southwest Airlines.
 As you might expect based on the types of offers in its portfolio, Chase’s credit cards are mainly for people with above-average credit.

 Citibank is the consumer banking division of the financial services company Citigroup.
 It was founded in 1812 as the City Bank of New York.
-And as of 2017, it was the fourth largest U.S. bank by total deposits.
+And as of 2018, it was the third largest U.S. bank by outstanding balances.

 Citibank targets the majority of its credit card offers to people with above-average credit standing.
 The company is known for offering cards with extended 0% introductory periods as well as a broad selection of rewards.
 Citi has two well-known rewards programs – ThankYou and Double Cash – in addition to co-branded partnerships with American Airlines and Expedia.